 - 1. Place first four ingredients in a small heavy saucepan; bring to a boil, stirring frequently.
 Reduce heat; simmer, uncovered, until thickened, about 5 minutes.
 Cool completely.

 - 2. Place flour, 2 tablespoons sugar and salt in a food processor; pulse to combine.
 Add butter; pulse until butter is the size of peas.
 Add cream cheese; pulse just until a dough forms.
 Divide dough in half; shape each into a disk.
-Wrap in plastic; refrigerate 1 hour.
+Wrap and refrigerate 1 hour.

 - 4. Bake until light golden brown, 25-28 minutes.
 Cool on pans 10 minutes.
 Remove to wire racks to cool.